 Being a gentleman has always its upsides

-Everyone knows that Jackie is an incredibly gifted martial art action hero.
+Everyone knows that Jackie is an incredibly gifted martial arts action hero.
 He is a world-renowned celebrity.
-But most of all, people also recognize for his smiling face.
+But most of all, people also recognize him because of his smiling face.
 Ask anyone if they have heard of Jackie.
 The next thing you witness is the jovial reaction on the person’s face as if remembering Jackie brought a smile to his face.

 The scene was very emotional and you may feel breaking down when you watch Jackie’s old friends calling him “Big Brother!”
 Even audiences and people gathered around Jackie could not hold their tears from welling up.
 The sight of bleary-eyed Jackie being hailed respectably by his equally emotional old friends is, according to me, the strongest proof of Jackie’s gentility, among his achievements.

 Your knowledge, your talent, or your experience is surely a certificate of success in your professional career, but it is your character, good manner, or gentility by which people remember you.
 Therefore, even if you consider you are the best writer, make sure your behavior does not wear an aura of a superiority complex.
 That is counterproductive for your professional success in your chosen career goal.